Sqooba/scala-promql-client/README.md

   }
 ```
 Note : Prefer the use of environment variables to provide secrets to your application, such as `PROMQL_CLIENT_AUTH_BASIC_PASSWORD`
 in the previous example.
-Your can rename those example environment variable as you wish.
+Your can rename those example environment variables as you wish.

 Both `live` methods inside the `PrometheusClient` object can be used to create a layer providing a `PrometheusService` given a configuration.